-Chronic endothelial damage may be the most common kind of vasculitis, and the leading cause of aging and death in human beings (1-4).
+Chronic endothelial damage may be the most common type of vasculitis and the leading cause of aging and death in human beings (1-4).
 Much higher blood pressure (BP) of the afferent vasculature may be the major underlying cause by inducing recurrent injuries on endothelium, and probably whole afferent vasculature including capillaries are mainly involved in the process.
 Therefore the term of venosclerosis is not as famous as atherosclerosis in the literature.
-Secondary to the chronic endothelial damage, inflammation, edema, and fibrosis, vascular walls thicken, their lumens narrow, and they lose their elastic nature and reduce blood supply to terminal organs and increase systolic BP further.
+Secondary to the chronic endothelial damage, inflammation, edema, and fibrosis, vascular walls thicken, their lumens narrow, and they lose their elastic nature which reduces blood supply to terminal organs and increases systolic BP further.
 Some of the well-known components of the inflammatory process are physical inactivity, animal-rich diet, overweight, smoking, alcohol, hypertriglyceridemia, hyperbetalipoproteinemia, dyslipidemia, impaired fasting glucose, impaired glucose tolerance, white coat hypertension (WCH), and chronic inflammatory processes including rheumatologic disorders, chronic infections, and cancers.
-Some of the irreversible consequences of the chronic inflammatory process include obesity, hypertension (HT), diabetes mellitus (DM), cirrhosis, peripheric artery disease (PAD), chronic obstructive pulmonary disease (COPD), chronic renal disease (CRD), coronary heart disease (CHD), mesenteric ischemia, osteoporosis, and stroke (5-9).
+Some of the irreversible consequences of the chronic inflammatory process include obesity, hypertension (HT), diabetes mellitus (DM), cirrhosis, peripheric artery disease (PAD), chronic obstructive pulmonary disease (COPD), chronic renal disease (CRD), coronary heart disease (CHD), mesenteric ischemia, osteoporosis, and stroke (5-7).
 Although early withdrawal of the causative factors may delay terminal consequences, after development of cirrhosis, COPD, CRD, CHD, PAD, or stroke, endothelial changes cannot be reversed completely due to their fibrotic nature.
-The underlying causes and terminal consequences were researched under the titles of metabolic syndrome, aging syndrome, or accelerated endothelial damage syndrome in the medical literature, extensively (10-13).
-Although its normal limits have not been determined clearly yet, higher plasma triglycerides may be significant indicators of the metabolic syndrome (14).
-Due to the strong association between higher plasma triglycerides and prevalence of CHD, the Adult Treatment Panel (ATP) III adopts lower cutpoints for triglycerides abnormalities than did ATP II (15, 16).
-Although ATP II determined the normal triglycerides value as lower than 200 mg/dL in 1994, the World Health Organisation in 1999 (17) and ATP III in 2001 reduced its normal limit as lower than 150 mg/dL (15).
-Although these cutpoints are usually used to define limits of the metabolic syndrome, there are suspicions about the safest limits of plasma triglycerides in medicine.
+The underlying causes and terminal consequences were researched under the titles of metabolic syndrome, aging syndrome, or accelerated endothelial damage syndrome in the medicine, extensively (8-11).
+Although its normal limits have not been determined clearly yet, higher plasma triglycerides may be significant indicators of the metabolic syndrome (12).
+Due to the strong association between higher plasma triglycerides and prevalence of CHD, Adult Treatment Panel (ATP) III adopts lower cutpoints for triglycerides abnormalities than did ATP II (13, 14).
+Although ATP II determined the normal triglycerides value as lower than 200 mg/dL in 1994, World Health Organisation in 1999 (15) and ATP III in 2001 reduced its normal limit as lower than 150 mg/dL (14).
+Although these cutpoints are usually used to define limits of the metabolic syndrome, there are suspicions about the safest upper limits of plasma triglycerides in the medical literature.
 Beside that, smoking may be found among one of the most common causes of vasculitis all over the world.
-It is a major risk factor for the development of atherosclerotic endpoints including CHD, PAD, COPD, cirrhosis, CRD, and stroke (18, 19).
-We tried to understand whether or not there is a significant relationship between smoking and plasma triglycerides values in the present study.
+It is a major risk factor for the development of atherosclerotic endpoints including CHD, PAD, COPD, cirrhosis, CRD, and stroke (16, 17).
+We tried to understand the safest value of plasma triglycerides according to some known components of the metabolic syndrome in the present study.